-Join us on the front lawn of IMMA to celebrate Crocosmia x, the next chapter in ‘The Plurality of Existence…’, a collaborative project initiated by Clodagh Emoe with asylum seekers in Ireland, that brings art, poetry and horticulture together.
+Join us on the front lawn of IMMA to celebrate Crocosmia x, the next chapter in ‘The Plurality of Existence…’, a collaborative project initiated by Clodagh Emoe with asylum seekers in Ireland, that brings art, poetry and ecology together.

 Acting as a new metaphor for diversity in Ireland to question received notions of what is ‘native’ and what is ‘foreign’ Crocosmia x offers a symbol for hope and a gentle reminder of the challenges and obstacles endured by those displaced by political, social and environmental issues.
 Working with Hallah Farhan Dawood, Ragad Farhan Dawood, Papy Kahoya Kasongo, Fatemeh Bastanalam, Mohamad Fadaie and Romeo Kibambe Kitenge Crocosmia x has cultivated this metaphor through workshops in schools, a site-specific public artwork for Grangegorman and the artwork at IMMA.